elastic/kibana/packages/kbn-migrations/README.md

-## Limitations, assumptions, and constraints
+## Design choices and constraints

 - Not intended to be used to migrate large indices, as it pulls documents from Elasticsearch into Node and then back to Elasticsearch
 - The index is assumed to only have documents which conform to the saved-object-client conventions
 - Does not attempt to recover from failure of an individual migration
   - If an individual migration (transform or seed) fails, the migration fails
+- Plugin ids are assumed to be stable.
+If a plugin's id changes, the migration system will:
+  - Will think that it has been removed and a brand new plugin has been added
+  - Will attempt to run all migrations for the "new" plugin
+- Migration order is assumed to be stable within a plugin
+  - So, the system will error in a scenario like this:
+    - A plugin defines migrations 'a', 'b', and 'c'
+    - Those migrations have been applied to an index
+    - The plugin is upgraded to a later version, which defines migrations 'a', 'c', 'b'
+    - In this case, the plugin's migrations have been reordered

 ## Kibana-index specific notes

-Apart from the core migration logic in `kbn-migrations`, there is logic which is specific to the Kibana index itself.
+Apart from the core migration logic in the `kbn-migrations` package, there is logic which is specific to the Kibana index itself.

-When Kibana starts, it will check to see if it needs to migrate its index, and if so, it will run migrations.
-Only one instance of Kibana will run migrations at any given time-- all other instances will fail to start until Kibana's index has been migrated.
+When Kibana starts, it will check to see if it needs to migrate its index.
+If it does, it will perform the migration prior to serving any HTTP requests.
+Only one instance of Kibana will perform migrations at any given time.
+All other Kibana instances will fail to start and will log an error indicating that the Kibana index is migrating.
+Once the Kibana index migration has completed, the other instances will be able to start successfully.